apache/tvm-rfcs/rfcs/0025-add-pytorch-tvm.md

 # Prior art
 [prior-art]: #prior-art

-Our implementation is inspired by this RFC: https://discuss.tvm.apache.org/t/rfc-add-tensorflow-custom-op-to-embed-tvm-runtime-in-tensorflow-graph-and-session/4601
+Our implementation is inspired by this RFC that embeds TVM into TensorFlow: https://discuss.tvm.apache.org/t/rfc-add-tensorflow-custom-op-to-embed-tvm-runtime-in-tensorflow-graph-and-session/4601

 # Unresolved questions